-Course entry requirements: Acceptance into the MPhil or MSc in Data Science review financial software systems and solutions.
+Course entry requirements: Acceptance into the MPhil or MSc in Data Science.

+The objective of this course is to provide the student with a holistic view of software design and craftmanship within the context of the financial services industry.
+This course will be extremely practical in nature and will teach formal and structured frameworks to design, manage, integrate and review financial software systems and solutions.
 Aspects of process design such as life cycle design, testing, processing and integration will be the core focus.
 Moreover, the software management and development frameworks proposed in this course will largely be qualitative in nature.
 This will enable students to supplement and complete the core technical programming skills and knowledge acquired in other courses with practical real-world software development considerations.
 Within the financial services context, this refers to the development and maintenance of software solutions that support and enable the creation of financial products and services.
 Javascript and Python are the core programming languages used and the agile methodology for software development will serve as the core underlying framework.
 The Git and GitHub systems will be used to teach version control and collaborative coding in software development.
 Students will learn programming etiquette and industry best practices, i.e. commenting, code as documentation, unit-testing, test-driven development and creating reusable code.
 The following books will inform most of the theoretical course content.